evagabriela/WDI/curriculum/week-02/03_objects/README.md

 4. Within the function, `firstName` refers to the parameter name we passed to the function.
 Same with `lastName` and `superheroName`.
 5. We then add a method for our object, similar to how we've done it in the past.
 To add a method, we use the method name `revealIdentity`, followed by an equal sign, followed by an anonymous function (a function without a name).
 6. Within the function, we use this to access the properties of the instance of the individual object we are creating.

+> Note: We defined a method inside the the Superhero constructor here.
+JavaScript allows it, but don't do it.
+We'll see the right way to achieve a near identical and preferred result shortly.

 #### Creating and Instance